 - Again, no identifying information should appear on the submitted manuscript pages

 - There’s a $10 entry fee for each story submission.
-A discounted submission category is open to BIPOC writers.
+A discounted submission category, with a $5 entry fee, is open to BIPOC writers.

 - Writers can submit multiple entries; however, each entry must be submitted separately and each entry requires an entry fee and cover letter with an address and phone number